freelawproject/free.law/content/pacer-fetch-api.md

 Status: Draft

 Until today, if you wanted to add something to the [RECAP Archive on CourtListener][recap], you had only one option: Use the [RECAP Extensions][recap-ex] to purchase the item from PACER, and let the extensions do the upload on your behalf.
 While that works well, many of our users — especially those that use our APIs — have asked for something more.
 Could we provide an API for them to more easily get PDFs and dockets from PACER?
-As of today, the answer is finally yes.
+As of today, with the support of [the employment law firm Jet.law][jl], the answer is finally yes.
 Starting today, we have [a new free API][docs] released in Beta that anybody can use to get dockets and PDFs from PACER and add them to our website, APIs, and replication systems.

 This is a tool for the techies, so here's how it works.
 Let's say you want a docket from PACER.
 Get it with: